atk4/data/README.md

 }

 // $project refers to same object at all times, but $project's active data
-// is re-populated on each iteration.
+// is re-populated on each iteration
 ```

 Nothing unnecessary is pre-fetched.
 Only requested columns are queried.
 Rows are streamed and never ever we will try to squeeze a large collection of IDs into a variable or a query.